 If you’re more of a numbers person, here’s how Fair Isaac Corp., the creator of the popular FICO Score, breaks down the ranges on its 300 to 850 credit scoring scale:

 Keep in mind that these are merely general guidelines.
 Additional factors gleaned from your credit history and card application — like your income and outstanding debt obligations — will factor into the card company’s approval process.
 To see what they’re seeing, pull your credit files from the three major credit reporting bureaus (Equifax, TransUnion and Experian) for free from annualcreditreport.com.

 Our mission at investor.com is simple: provide thorough and unbiased reviews of financial products and service providers.
 But, boy, do we have opinions.
 And those opinions are based on unparalleled research and reams of data.

 We spent eight months gathering 58 data points on each rewards card program in our ever-expanding database to power the investor.com Best Cashback Credit Cards search tool.
 The results are based on the monthly spending amounts you enter and our calculations for the annual dollar value of the rewards each credit card program pays per $1 spent.

 That’s the TL;DR of it.
 Read on for more about the behind-the-scene machinations that power our Best Cashback Credit Card recommendations.

-» Drop us a line: We add to our credit card database daily.
-Is there a credit card rewards program you’d like to see included?
-Send it to firstname.lastname@example.org.
+Drop us a line: We regularly add new cards to our database.
+Let us know if there’s a credit card rewards program you’d like to see included by emailing us.